-A live audio webcast of the presentation can be accessed through the Investors section of the Company’s website at www.ChemoCentryx.com.
+A live audio webcast of the presentations can be accessed through the Investors section of the Company’s website at www.ChemoCentryx.com.
 A replay of the webcast will be available on the Company’s website for two weeks following the live presentation.

 ChemoCentryx is a biopharmaceutical company developing new medications targeted at inflammatory and autoimmune diseases and cancer.
 ChemoCentryx targets the chemokine and chemoattractant systems to discover, develop and commercialize orally-administered therapies.
 ChemoCentryx is currently focusing on its late stage drug candidates for patients with rare diseases, avacopan (CCX168) and CCX140.